10 Best Home Coffee Grinders In Australia (2024)

 Motor power: n/a

-JavaPresse specialises in quality coffee, from selling organic coffee flavours to producing some of the best machines.
-And while the company focuses more on its beans, they make some of the best gear, like this grinder.
-Manual grinders can take slightly more time to reach a fine, consistent grind.
-But if you're ready to work for it, you can finish up with deliciously fragrant coffee.
+While JavaPresse focuses mainly on organic coffee flavours and beans, it also produces some of the best coffee gear, like this grinder.
+Manual grinders take more time to reach a fine, consistent grind.
+But if you're ready to work for it, you can finish with deliciously fragrant coffee.

-Onto the specifics; the JavaPresse manual coffee grinder offers 18 grind settings and can hold 40 grams of coffee beans, which is a little small compared to others on this list.
+Onto the specifics: the JavaPresse coffee grinder offers 18 grind settings and can hold 40 grams of coffee beans, which is a little small compared to others on this list.
 It has an internal dial that you can switch to choose a specific grind size.
-However, you always have to pour the grinds directly into the top head because of its slender design, making a mess sometimes.
+However, you always have to pour the grinds directly into the top head because of its slender design, which sometimes makes a mess.

-For durability, the burr grinder is made up of stainless steel and is quite sturdy for its size.
-It is also relatively compact, super efficient, and easy to travel with.
+The burr grinder is made up of stainless steel and is quite sturdy for its size.
+It's also relatively compact, efficient, and easy to travel with.
 One of the best things is it requires no batteries or electric cords to function.
 To grind, simply begin spinning the hand crank.
-It takes a bit of practice as a beginner to see when to stop to get the perfect grind size for you.
+As a beginner, it may take some practice to determine when to stop for the perfect grind size.

 Pros